dendronhq/dendron-site/vault/dendron.dev.qa.test.md

 ### Writing

-All packages have tests written in `jest` except plugin-core. these tests use `mocha` assertion because vscode has a special test harness built around `mocha`
+All packages have tests written in `jest` except plugin-core. these tests use `mocha` assertion because vscode has a special test harness built around `mocha`   ^AJqcVczVafLB

 #### Plugin